Libensemble/libensemble/docs/data_structures/platform_specs.rst

 Note: the environment variable LIBE_PLATFORM is an alternative way of setting.

-E.g., on command line or batch submission script:
+E.g., in the command line or batch submission script:

 .. code-block:: shell